-All pieces in a First-Class Mail automation mailing must:
+[1-26-14] All pieces in a First-Class Mail automation mailing must:

-- a.
-Meet the basic standards for First-Class Mail in 3.0. - b.
+- Meet the basic standards for First-Class Mail in 3.0. - b.
 Be part of a single mailing of at least 500 pieces of automation price First-Class Mail. - c.
 Meet the physical standards in 301.3.0. - d.
-Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point barcode (DPBC) and that meets these address quality standards: - The address matching and coding standards in 5.5, Address Standards for Barcoded Pieces, and 708.3.0, Coding Accuracy Support System (CASS).

-- 2. If an alternative addressing format is used, the additional standards in 602.3.0. - e.
-Bear an accurate delivery point POSTNET barcode or Intelligent Mail barcode encoded with the correct delivery point routing code, matching the delivery address and meeting the standards in 302.4.0, and 708.4.0, either on the piece or on an insert showing through a barcode window. - f.
-Be marked, sorted, and documented as specified in 335.6.0, Preparation of Automation Flats, or 705.9.0, Combining Bundles of Automation and Nonautomation Flats in Trays and Sacks.
+Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point routing code and that meets these address quality standards: - 1.
+The address matching and coding standards in 5.5 and 708.3.0. - 2.
+If an alternative addressing format is used, the additional standards in 602.3.0. - e.
+Bear an accurate Intelligent Mail barcode encoded with the correct delivery point routing code, matching the delivery address and meeting the standards in 302.5.0 and 708.4.0, either on the piece or on an insert showing through a window. - f.
+Be marked, sorted, and documented as specified in 335.6.0, or 705.9.0.

-5.2 Eligibility Standards for Full-Service Automation First-Class Mail Flats

-All pieces entered under the full-service Intelligent Mail automation option must:
+5.2 Eligibility Standards for Full-Service Automation First-Class Mail FlatsAll pieces entered under the full-service Intelligent Mail automation option must:

 - a.
 Bear a unique Intelligent Mail barcode. - b.
-Be part of a mailing that meets the standards in 705.22.0.
+Be part of a mailing that meets the standards in 705.23.0.